claudiauhr/claudiauhr/README.md

 - 👋 Hi, I’m @claudiauhr
 - 👀 I’m interested in music, read and coding
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning Python and C#
 - 💞️ I’m looking to collaborate on different projects that help me to get more in coding
 - 📫 How to reach me: here.